 One of Canada’s most important and popular politicians in the 1990s, everyone knew Paul Martin would eventually wind up as prime minister.
 But then one day he did, and his career stalled.
-His greatest goals already having been achieved during his time as finance minister, Martin’s leadership of Canada was short and mostly uneventful.
+His greatest goals already having been achieved during his eventful tenure as finance minister, Martin’s leadership of Canada was short and mostly uneventful.